ossrs/ai-talk/README.md

     ossrs/ai-talk:v1
 ```

-Then, create a website, with nginx config as bellow:
+Then, create a website in aaPanel or BaoTa, with nginx config as bellow:

 ```nginx
     location / {